 It’s important to point out that a mental illness or mental disorder is no longer a pre-requisite for Veteran’s Court.
 Government Code 124.002 was expanded to allow consideration of circumstances of the defendant’s conduct, personal and social background, and criminal history.

-The mission is to successfully habilitate the JIV by diverting them from the traditional criminal justice system and providing them with the tools they need to lead a productive and law-abiding lifestyle while improving mental health recovery and successful re-entry into the community.
+The mission is to successfully habilitate Justice Involved Veterans by diverting them from the traditional criminal justice system and providing them with the tools they need to lead a productive and law-abiding lifestyle while improving mental health recovery and successful re-entry into the community.
 The program’s goals are to find JIV, assess their needs, offer assistance, manage their care, and provide them with successful treatment options ultimately leading to community reintegration, and resolution of their criminal case(s).

 As former Tarrant County prosecutors who were involved in diversion programs and served in Judge Carr’s court, we are uniquely positioned to maximize your chances of entry into the program.
-We have assisted a number of veterans enter the Veterans Court Program in Tarrant County.
+We have assisted a number of veterans entry into the Veterans Court Program in Tarrant County and they have had exceptional results.
 For more information on how our attorneys can help you, call us at (817) 203-2220 or contact us online.